18F/ux-guide/_pages/research/legal.md

 **PRA-exempt research methods.** These methods don’t require PRA and include:

-- **Direct observation** — this could include observing how someone uses a website to test their abilities or knowledge.
+- **Direct observation** — This could include observing how someone uses a website to test their abilities or knowledge.
 - **Unstructured or non-standardized interviews** — this could include asking for information through an unstructured format that has clarifying  follow-up questions that change based on the conversation.
 (Note, whenever you are posing identical, structured questions or information requests to 10 or more people, this will normally require PRA approval.)
 - Visit the PRA website’s [Do I need a clearance page](https://pra.digital.gov/do-i-need-clearance/) for more information.